Cryptanalysis of the Shpilrain-Ushakov Protocol in Thompson's Group: The Group and the Subgroups

 \lemmaname{Shpilrain-Ushakov \cite{su}}{For every fixed $s \in \mathbb{N}$, $ab=ba$ for every elements $a \in A_s$ and $b \in B_s$.}

-\problem{For every dyadic number $d \in [0,1]$ we denote by $PL_2([0,d])$ the set of functions which are piecewise linear in $[0,d]$ and the identity on $[d,1]$.
-Moreover, if we are given a piecewise linear map defined only on $[0,d]$ we will assume to extend it to $[0,1]$ by defining it as the identity on $[d,1]$.
-We use the same idea to denote $PL_2([d,1])$.}
+\problem{For every dyadic number $d \in [0,1]$ we denote by $PL_2([0,d])$ the set of functions in $PL_2(I)$ which are the identity on $[d,1]$.
+Moreover, if we are given a piecewise linear map defined only on $[0,d]$ we will assume it is extended to $[0,1]$ by defining it as the identity on $[d,1]$.
+Similar remarks apply to $PL_2([d,1])$.}

+Parts (i) and (iii) of the following Lemma are in \cite{su}, while part (ii) is a simple observation.